NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 This rule also applies to type aliases for associated types used to satisfy protocol conformances.

 # Advanced Operators

-On This Page

-  1. Bitwise Operators

-  2. Overflow Operators

-  3. Precedence and Associativity

-  4. Operator Functions

-  5. Custom Operators

 In addition to the operators described in Basic Operators, Swift provides several advanced operators that perform more complex value manipulation.
 These include all of the bitwise and bit shifting operators you will be familiar with from C and Objective-C.